gpsblues/Publii-Plugin-Easy-Htaccess/README.md

-# Publii-Plugin-Easy-Htaccess
+# Publii Plugin: Easy .htaccess
-An easy .htaccess editor for Publii
+An easy .htaccess editor for Publii.